H90HSORH0J30JHDSRH/Windows_Optimisation_Scripts/README.md

 The following is a breakdown of the different scripts so that you understand what they do and what they are suitable for, they are in the order that I recommend you run them:

 System_Optimiser: This will optimise your operating system, this will run integrity scans, fix corruption, remove temporary files, this will improve the overall performance and efficiency of your computer.

-U
-ser_Optimiser: This will optimise your user account, this will remove any junk/ temporary files you have acuminated, this will improve things like app opening times and login times as well as freeing up space on your computer.
+User_Optimiser: This will optimise your user account, this will remove any junk/ temporary files you have acuminated, this will improve things like app opening times and login times as well as freeing up space on your computer.

 System_Settings_Optimiser: This will change your system settings to reduce telemetry, improve privacy, reduce bloatware such as AI features, this will make your computer run smoother and better to use, however many of these changes will only apply to the administrator account.